Police 5: History

 The five-minute programme was originally produced by ATV for its London and Midlands region from 1962 and shortly afterwards the format was picked up by a number of other ITV network regions, some versions of which used the same name and presenter.
 These included LWT, Television South (TVS) and Central Independent Television.
 The HTV West version began in 1975 and was hosted by newsreader Bruce Hockin.
 The show's original thirty-year run ended on 18 December 1992 in the South and South East of England region due to the production company TVS losing its broadcasting franchise.
 Following negotiations with the next franchise holder, Meridian Broadcasting, it was decided not to continue Police 5.

 Taylor later presented a spin-off show for younger viewers called Junior Police 5 which was aired between 1972 and 1979.
 His catchphrase was "keep 'em peeled!" – asking viewers to be vigilant.
 In 2014, Channel 5 revived Police 5 for a seven-part series with new presenters Joe Crowley and Kate McIntyre.
 At the age of 89, Taylor appeared on each half-hour programme for a short segment in which he “set out to reunite theft victims with what’s rightfully theirs”.

 Other versions

 Similar formats were aired in different ITV regions.
-Police Call was seen in the Anglia and Tyne Tees areas while Police File was the title adopted for programmes across Granada, Channel and Scottish Television areas.
-Police Action was only shown in the Southern Television area and was presented by Peter Clark.
+Police Call was seen in the Anglia and Tyne Tees areas while Police File was the title adopted for programmes on Granada and Channel.
+For Scottish Television, Crimedesk was presented by the crime author Bill Knox.
+Police Action, originally known as Crime Desk, was only shown in the Southern Television area and was presented by local reporter Peter Clark.
 Police 6 was broadcast on Ulster Television in Northern Ireland.
 This version ran for 25 years until Christmas 1994, and was later replaced by Crime Call which was axed in 2001.
 The concept was also sold to New Zealand where it was aired from 1976 to 1986 and hosted throughout by Keith Bracey.